 When using the internet it's important to be mindful about what information we're sharing with people we've never met.
-Here's how to stay safe online.
+Here's how to stay safe on the internet.

-We all spend so much (too much?) time online now that sometimes it’s easy to forget that we actually need to stay safe there too.
-The internet is amazing for many reasons – for sharing cat memes, having a virtual encyclopedia on hand, connecting with others via social media and dating apps, and more..
+We all spend so much (too much?) time online now that sometimes it’s easy to forget that we actually need to stay safe there, too.
+The internet is amazing for many reasons – for sharing cat memes, having a virtual encyclopaedia on hand, connecting with others via social media and dating apps, and more…

 But just like in our offline lives, we need to be aware of threats to our safety.
 Here’s how to make sure you’re using the internet responsibly to keep yourself safe.